Click Here for Complaint Form

 Complaints should be submitted to CPTS Title VI Coordinator at 501 Sixth Street, Pawnee, OK 74058.

-Investigations: CPTS will generally complete an investigation within 90 days from receipt of a completed complaint form.
+will shall generally complete an investigation within 90 days from receipt of a completed complaint form.
 If more information is needed to resolve the case, CPTS may contact the complainant.
 Unless a longer period is specified by CPTS, the complainant will have ten (10) days from the date of the letter to send requested information to the CPTS investigator assigned to the case.

 If the requested information is not received within that timeframe the case will be closed.
 Also, a case can be administratively closed if the complainant no longer wishes to pursue the case.

 Letters of closure or finding: After the Title VI investigator reviews the complaint, the Title VI investigator will issue one of two letters to the complainant: a closure letter or letter of finding (LOF).

 A closure letter summarizes the allegations and states that there was not a Title VI violation and that the case will be closed.